-For the 5% AEP and 1% AEP fluvial flood events, flooding from the River Wensum occurs along the eastern boundary of the site to depths below 0.4m.
-The modelled flood hazard here is 'Low-Caution' for the 5% AEP event and 'Moderate- Dangerous for some people' for the 1% AEP event.
+Fluvial flooding from the River Wensum has a small impact on the site.
+For all modelled scenarios, flooding is limited to the eastern boundary.
+Depths are below 0.2m for the 5% AEP event, 0.4m for the 1% AEP event and 1m for the 0.1% AEP event.
+The modelled flood hazard along here is 'Low-Caution' for the 5% AEP event, 'Moderate- Dangerous for some people' for the 1% AEP event and 'Significant- Dangerous for most people' for the 0.1% AEP event.